Rhubarb Pie with Lattice Crust

 Maybe because we have made pies, and tarts, cakes and cobblers and even BBQ sauce and chutney with this awesome vegetable.

-Yes, it is usually thought of as a fruit, but it is a vegetable and one that contains no detectable FODMAPs!
+Yes, it is usually thought of as a fruit, but it is a vegetable and one that can contain no detectable FODMAPs!

 You can read more about this versatile ingredient in our Ingredients column.